 What parent doesn’t want to believe this about their child?
 Unfortunately, some parents have quite a bit of bias when determining the extent of their child’s talents.
 Sometimes, younger kids show a strong ability in certain subjects.
 Eventually, their peers catch up to them, but Mom and Dad will cling to the fact that, five years ago, for about a week, their child was the best in their class at adding two-digit numbers.
 While it’s fantastic for parents to have such positive opinions of their children, it’s also healthy to understand their weaknesses and the fact that as kids grow, their abilities change.

 8. “He said he’s not the only one who’s misbehaving, but he’s the only one who gets in trouble.”

 Teachers don’t share disciplinary actions with students.
 Just because a kid may not see or hear another kid get in trouble, it doesn’t mean that they didn’t.
 Also, let’s be honest: Sometimes, kids may not have a complete—or truthful—recollection of the entire situation.

 9. “We’re actually going on vacation the week before Spring Break.
 Will he miss anything?”

 No, we’ll just sit and wait for his return.
 We definitely won’t be trying to finish up a unit, complete with review and test, before break or anything like that.

-I honestly barely know what we’re doing tomorrow.
 A good teacher keeps their lessons flexible and is able to respond to the needs of their students.
 I may have a general idea of what my week will look like, but it could easily change.
-Additionally, every time I have supplied a student with a packet of work, the student has returned with a blank packet.
+And let’s not pretend that everything I do can be recreated in the form of a worksheet.
+Every time I have supplied a student with a packet of work, the student has returned with a blank packet.